anuragmoyde/mentor4all/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For queries or contributions, reach out to [Your Email] or open an issue on GitHub.
+For queries or contributions, reach out to anuragmoyde@gmail.com or open an issue on GitHub.

 ---

-This README provides a professional, structured, and highly detailed overview of your mentorship platform.